-GraphStudio provides a set of built-in functions and user-defined token functions to preprocess data file tokens before loading them in to the graph.
+GraphStudio gives you access to both a set of built-in functions and user-defined token functions to preprocess data file tokens before loading them in to the graph.
 For example, you can concatenate two columns in the data file and load them as an attribute.
 This section describes how to use these token functions.

 First click the add token function button.
 The Add Token Function window will pop up.
 Click the down arrow to see the list of available token functions and select one.
 For some functions, you may also specify the number of input parameters.
 (Most token functions have a fixed number of input parameters; gsql_concat can accept any positive number of inputs).
 Click Add.

 A token function table will be added to the attribute mapping panel.
 You can drag the tables to re-arrange them.
 Token functions act as intermediate steps in the mapping.
 Create mappings from the data file table to the token function table, and then from the token function table to the vertex/attribute table The final result looks like below:

 If the data file columns and the vertex/edge attributes have very similar names (only capitalization and hyphen differences), you can click the auto mapping button.
 All similar columns will be mapped automatically.

 Sometimes, a user may need to load a constant value to an id or attribute.
 Here we show how to do this in GraphStudio.